umccr/umccrise/README.md

 - Filters small somatic calls with [panel of normals](https://github.com/umccr/vcf_stuff#panel-of-normals)
 - Filters small germline calls with key genes
-- Runs [PCGR](https://github.com/sigven/pcgr) using the [AWS runner](https://github.com/umccr/pcgr-deploy) for somatic, germline and structural variants
+- Runs [PCGR](https://github.com/sigven/pcgr) for somatic and germline variants
 - Generates an Rmd report with mutational signatures and strand bias analysis
 - QCs coverage for 300 key cancer genes
 - Filters CNV and plots a diagram
 - Filters SV and generates files to view in Ribbon
-- Generates minibams to view in IGV
+- Generates mini-bams to view in IGV
 - Copies MultiQC reports and summaries from bcbio

 Contents: